apead/aidatajoburg2025gift/README.md

 ![logo](images/logo.jpg)

-This repository is dedicated to creating a starting point for your new and shiny Rapsberry Pi Pico.
+This repository is dedicated to creating a starting point for your new and shiny Rapsberry Pi Pico using Azure IoT via Azure IoT Central.

 Start with the <b>Getting Started</b> page for the Pico provided by the <b>Raspberry Pi Foundation</b>  [Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico)